Background pattern

 1. What is Nabila and what is it used for

-Nabila contains memantine hydrochloride as the active ingredient, which belongs to a group of medications known as dementia medications.
+Nabila contains memantine hydrochloride as the active ingredient, which belongs to a group of medications known as anti-dementia medications.

 Memory loss in Alzheimer's disease is due to an alteration in brain signals.
-The brain contains called N-methyl-D-aspartate (NMDA) receptors that participate in the transmission of important nervous signals in learning and memory.
+The brain contains so-called N-methyl-D-aspartate (NMDA) receptors that participate in the transmission of important nerve signals in learning and memory.

 Nabila belongs to the group of medications called NMDA receptor antagonists.

-This medication acts on these receptors by improving the transmission of nervous signals and memory.
+This medication acts on these receptors, improving the transmission of nerve signals and memory.

 Nabila is used for the treatment of patients with moderate to severe Alzheimer's disease.

-2. What you need to know before starting to take Nabila
+2. What you need to know before taking Nabila

 Consult your doctor or pharmacist before starting to take Nabila: